chriscdn/vuex-undo-redo/README.md

 The difficulty is knowing when to create a snapshot of the Vuex state.
 Most implementations do this by observing the store for action or mutation events.

 Neither of these observers worked for me since many actions in my store make multiple mutations.
-This leads to either:
+This lead to either:

 - too many snapshots being created when only observing mutations; or
 - missing mutation events when only observing actions.

-I also required only sections of my Vuex store to be snapshotted and restored.
+I also required finer control of what parts of the Vuex model should be modifyable by undo and redo events.

-This module works by observing mutations and debouncing the snapshot method.
-The snapshot is made after no mutation event occur for one second (this is configurable).
-This allows an action to make multiple consecutive commits and only have one snapshot created.
+This module works by observing mutations and debouncing the method that creates the snapshot.
+The snapshot is made after no mutation event is observed for one second (this is configurable).
+This allows an action to make multiple consecutive commits with only one snapshot being created.

 This may or may not suit your requirements, but has worked well for me.